Chapter Twenty Five II

 Sonia leans over to Janah, “Doesn’t she know about gravity?”

 My primary weapons are nunchucks, but I felt it would honor the Shaolin to demonstrate a long staff technique, a tradition of the Shaolin.
 Kim announces that I would perform a short demonstration with the nunchucks and, in honor of the Temple, demonstrate long staff for my rank test requirement.
 The spectators nod appreciatively, pleased that Master Kim had seen fit to include this most traditional Shaolin weapon.

 Following the movement of the two batons connected by a short chain is impossible, showing why it’s such a formidable weapon in the hands of a skilled artist.
 It comes from above, the side, below and directly at an opponent with such speed there is no defense except surrender.
-For my finishing move, I’d taught myself to flip one end of the nunchucks under my foot, the connecting chain under the arch, then, using the momentum, kick the nunchucks high into the air, spinning like a propeller blade.
+For my finishing move, I’d taught myself to flip one end of the nunchucks under my foot, using the momentum, kick the nunchucks high into the air, spinning like a propeller blade.
 As the whirling sticks come down, I spin and catch them by the chain, behind my back, bowing to a huge round of applause from the appreciative audience.

 Chris, “When did she learn that?”

 Susan, “I don’t know when she had time, I’ve never seen her do it.”